nicolastonon/IPHCFlatTree/README.md

 ### Interactive test

-Can use a modified cfg file in directory /test/ (so that some relative paths are fine), to check that you can access the data.
+Can use a modified cfg file in directory test/ (else, errors from some relative paths), to check that you can access the data.
 Some lines needs to be changed (sample name, etc.)

 ```
 cmsRun crabConfig_test.py